Fudan-iGEM/2025-wiki/pages/part-collection.md

 These locus represent genomic regions prone to rearrangement and serve as a useful contrast to the Safe Integration Sites described by Shaw *et al.* (2023) .[^7] Although our constructs act as *recorders* rather than mutagenic drivers, including these instability-prone locus broadens the system’s chromosomal coverage and allows exploration of how genomic context impacts mutation capture and recording fidelity.

-To support this rationale, we provide an anonymized summary table (derived from the *Nature* 2019 dataset) showing chromosomal copy number changes and genome stability indices for *CAF*, *SWI4*, *DPB3*, *FEN2*, *SOD1*, and *BDF1*.
-The fully processed dataset, with author identifiers removed, is available in the supplementary table file.[Supplementary Table](https://static.igem.wiki/teams/5643/pageimage/part/copy-of-supplementary-table-of-collection-3.csv)
+To support this rationale, we provide an reorganized summary table derived from Puddu *et al.* (2019) supplementary information showing chromosomal copy number changes and genome stability indices for *CAF*, *SWI4*, *DPB3*, *FEN2*, *SOD1*, and *BDF1*. [^8]The fully processed dataset s available in the supplementary table file.
+[Supplementary Table](https://static.igem.wiki/teams/5643/pageimage/part/copy-of-supplementary-table-of-collection-3.csv)

 Below is the table of parts for our Collection 3:  [Sites of Integration to Assess Chromosomal Instability](https://registry.igem.org/collections/b64cd4a7-59f1-4dae-83a7-909b69a778d0) in *Saccharomyces cerevisiae*